MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 In addition to adding testers via email, we now support the addition of AAD security groups to a distribution group.
 Any member of an AAD security group can link their organization's subscription to their AAD tenant in App Center.
 Doing so will enable members of an organization to start adding managed groups to their app's distribution groups.
 To get started, link your AAD tenant to your organization using the following steps:

-1. Login to the App Center portal, then select the organization to which you like to link to your AAD tenant.
+1. Log in to the App Center portal, then select the organization to which you like to link to your AAD tenant.
 2. On the navigator pane that opens, click **Manage**.
 3. On the Azure Active Directory panel on the Manage page, click **Connect**.
-4. You will be redirected to a Microsoft login page.
-Login with your Microsoft/AAD credentials.
+4. You will be redirected to a Microsoft page where you can log in with your Microsoft/AAD credentials.
 5. After logging in, you will be redirected to the App Center portal.
 Click on the desired tenant you would like to attach.
 6. At the bottom right of the presented window, click **Connect**.